 8) Are personal data transferred outside of our jurisdiction of incorporation?

-In relation to our Business Relationship, we may disclose, transfer and/or store personal data abroad (hereinafter “International Transfer”) (i) in connection with the conclusion or performance of contracts directly or indirectly related to our Business Relationship, e.g., a contract with you or with third parties in your interest, (ii) when the communication is necessary to safeguard an overriding public interest, or (iii) in exceptional cases duly foreseen by applicable laws (e.g., disclosures of certain trades made on an exchange to international trade registers).
+In the course of our Business Relationship, we may disclose, transfer and/or store personal data abroad (hereafter “International Transfer”): (i) in connection with the conclusion or performance of contracts directly or indirectly related to our Business Relationship, e.g. a contract with you or with third parties in your interest; (ii) when the communication is necessary to safeguard an overriding public interest; or (iii) in exceptional cases duly foreseen by applicable laws (e.g. disclosures of certain trades made on an exchange to international trade registers).

 9) What are your rights in connection with data protection?